aws-samples/cdk-eks-blueprints-patterns/docs/patterns/security/eks-config-rules.md

 ## Objective

-The objective of this pattern is to demonstrate how to enable AWS Config Managed Rules for EKS Security Best Practices to your AWS account, verify that it is enabled, and get findings from Security Hub.
+The objective of this pattern is to demonstrate how to enable AWS Config configuration recorder and AWS Config managed rules for EKS security best practices in your AWS account `CDK_DEFAULT_ACCOUNT` and region `CDK_DEFAULT_REGION` and verify the status of the rules.

-The pattern will enable Security Hub in the `CDK_DEFAULT_ACCOUNT` and `CDK_DEFAULT_REGION`, but only if it is not already enabled.
-If Security Hub is already enabled in the target AWS account and region the stack will fail and be rolled back.

 ## Prerequisites